-The internal auditor's interim half year audit report for 2023/24, highlighted the fact that at the date of the interim audit, the combined balance held with Barclays, exceeds the protection limit offered by the Financial Services Compensation Scheme (FSCS) and suggested that the Council may wish to consider making arrangements to maximise the protection available to it.
+The Clerk reported that an application for the opening of a savings account with Lloyds Bank was ongoing, following the internal auditor's interim half year audit report for 2023/24 which highlighted the fact that at the date of the interim audit, the combined balance held with Barclays, exceeded the protection limit offered by the Financial Services Compensation Scheme (FSCS).
+It was suggested that the Council may wish to consider making arrangements to maximise the protection available to it, by opening an additional account with an alternative institution.